I know I need SEO, but I don’t know exactly what I need.

 For an e-commerce site, driving relevant traffic to boost sales is crucial.

-According to a CTR study conducted by Optify, it’s critical for websites to appear on Page 1 of Google.
+It’s critical for websites to appear on Page 1 of Google.
 Surprisingly, the top three organic positions alone receive 58.4 percent of all clicks from users.

 Websites ranked number one received an average click-through rate of 36.4 percent.
 The second spot received a CTR of 12.5 percent, and number three had a share of 9.5 percent.